turtlebot/turtlebot4-user-manual/software/sensors.md

 ### Connecting

 The RPLIDAR connects to the TurtleBot 4 with a micro USB to USB-A cable.
 The sensor does not require high data throughput, so using a USB 2.0 port is sufficient.

 {% tabs udev %}
 {% tab udev galactic %}

+> :warning: **ROS 2 Galactic is no longer supported** Please consider upgrading to a newer release

 Once connected, the RPLIDAR should register on the Raspberry PI as a USB device.
 If the [udev rules](https://github.com/turtlebot/turtlebot4_setup/blob/galactic/udev/turtlebot4.rules) are installed, the RPLIDAR will appear as `/dev/RPLIDAR`.
 Otherwise it will be `/dev/ttyUSB0`.